edelstorm/documentations/docs/instance-creation.md

 :    * Change the *Custom* to *HTTPS*.
 :    * Click on *add another*.
 :    * Leave the *Custom* to *HTTPS* and add *34210* on *Port range*.
-:    * This will secure the communication between your users, the externs apps and your instance.
+:    * This will secure the communication between your users, the extern's apps and your instance.
 :    * Click on {==Save==}.

 !!! success "Your instance is correctly configured for the rest of this tutorial!"